Call it an airport casualty.

 At the desk, she checked me in and suggested a wheelchair.
 I couldn’t even hop the length of the boarding tunnel without whimpering like a kicked dog.
 So I accepted.

-She called ahead and arranged another one for Paris.
-And on the flight, an attendant just coming off a 22-hour shift… and heading back home to Paris… insisted on getting me ice, checking in on me, and even offering to drop me off at my apartment after getting me through customs.
+She called ahead and arranged another one for when we landed.
+And on the flight, an attendant just coming off a 22-hour shift… and heading back home… insisted on getting me ice, checking in on me, and even offering to drop me off at my apartment after getting me through customs.

 I told her I’d be fine.
 But another airport rep on the French side rolled me through the labyrinth of Terminal One at CDG, waited while I picked up my bag, and helped me into a taxi.
 Three days later, I’m well on the way to better.
 Two weeks from now, I’ll have forgotten the injury (almost) entirely.